newt2105/5G-testbed-ANSA/README.md

  # 5G testbed ANSA LAB

  This repository provides the instruction to deploy a 5G architechture using Open5GS, srsRAN_Project and ORAN SC RIC.

+ We also have a dashboard to monitor the data of 5G system on Grfana.
   ![5G Architechture for testbed](fig/5garchi%20(1).png)
  ## Quick start
  ### 1. Build Preparation